Scalable Scientific Computing

 Help us to design and improve abstractions and languages

-for distributed computing that make it easy to go distributed without a heroic effort.
+for distributed computing that make it easy to run on a thousand cores without a heroic effort.

 Relevant Skills: C, Unix, sockets, scripting, compilers.

 Web Portals for Scientific Computing.
-Science of all kinds -- physics, biology, sociology, you name it -- in increasingly done by accessing
+Science of all kinds in increasingly done by accessing

 cloud resources through an easy-to-use web front end.